sanger/limber/docs/pipelines_yaml_files.md

 #### pipeline_group

-This groups several Limber 'pipelines' together that are part of the same real world 'pipeline'.
+This groups several Limber pipelines together that are part of the same real world pipeline.

-For instance, the Heron pipeline has 'Heron-384 Tailed A V2' and 'Heron-384 Tailed B V2' - the split here is purely for technical reasons, to allow branching.
+For instance, 'Heron-384 Tailed A V2' and 'Heron-384 Tailed B V2' - the split here is purely for technical reasons, to allow branching.
 In reality, they are both part of the Heron pipeline.

-Another example is when there are separate Limber 'pipelines' for sequential stages.
-For instance, pWGS-384 (the library prep part) and pWGS-384 MX (the multiplexing part).
+Another example is when there are separate Limber pipelines for sequential stages.
+For instance, 'pWGS-384' (the library prep part) and 'pWGS-384 MX' (the multiplexing part).
 In reality, these are both part of the same pipeline, so they both have the pipeline group 'pWGS-384'.

-The pipeline group is used in the "Work in progress" pages and the "Pipelines overview" page.
+The pipeline group is used in the 'Work in progress' pages and the 'Pipelines overview' page.

 #### filters